-N Mean STD Role of transparency on judicial system service delivery in Kenya Dev The Judicial system reduces the distance between government service provider and user with more access to decision makers', information and platforms to raise concerns and issues.
-90 4.28 1.281 The Judicial system provides multi-platform opportunities for dissemination and interaction with information.
-90 4.05 1.091 The Judicial system provides visual and analytical tools for citizens to access government data and therefore simplifying traditionally presented government information (e.g. budgets).
-90 4.01 1.081 Judicial system provide real-time opportunities for interaction & feedback 90 3.40 0.801 The Judicial system corporation Increases the number of Internet users and personal computer usage; 90 3.62 0.882 The Judicial system increases the broadband capacity to allow for greater use of mobile devices for e-government; 90 3.72 0.888 The Judicial system develops content that citizens find important and useful 90 3.52 0.864 Average 3.8 0.984
+N Mean STD Role of transparency on judicial system service delivery in Kenya Dev The Judicial system reduces the distance between government service provider 90 4.28 1.281 and user with more access to decision makers', information and platforms to raise concerns and issues.
+The Judicial system provides multi-platform opportunities for dissemination and 90 4.05 1.091 interaction with information.
+The Judicial system provides visual and analytical tools for citizens to access 90 4.01 1.081 government data and therefore simplifying traditionally presented government information (e.g. budgets).
+The Judicial system provides real-time opportunities for citizen and interaction 90 3.40 0.801 and feedback The Judicial system corporation Increases the number of Internet users and 90 3.62 0.882 personal computer usage; The Judicial system increases the broadband capacity to allow for greater use of 90 3.72 0.888 mobile devices for e-government; The Judicial system develops content that citizens find important and useful 90 3.52 0.864 Average 3.8 0.984